Pay Secrecy

 What was the law before these changes?

 Previously, your boss could direct you to keep your wages secret.
-They would do this by adding a pay secrecy clause to your individual employment contract or the Enterprise Agreement at your workplace.
+They would do this by adding a pay secrecy clause to your individual employment contract or the agreement at your workplace.

 What’s new?